 The Orga CIP400 and MLC400 are the results of Orga’s continuous efforts to stay at the forefront of emerging technologies and thus give our customers the competitive advantage they need in the wind industry.
-They are used almost exclusively for the control and management of obstruction lights on wind turbines, although the former can sometimes be used in lighting systems on other high structures.
-The CIP400, which is designed to work with Orga’s medium and low intensity lights, always plays an intrinsic role in the control and management of an obstruction lighting system.
+They are used for the control and management of obstruction lights on wind turbines and other high rise structures.
+The CIP400, which is designed to work with Orga’s high, medium intensity lights, always plays an intrinsic role in the control and management of an obstruction lighting system.
 Its ethernet port provides remote status information and system diagnostics, making it possible to monitor the lights for potential irregularities.
 Depending on the height of the wind-turbine cabins in an obstruction light system, it is sometimes necessary to also include low-intensity marker lights.
 These marker lights can then be controlled by the MLC400, which, in turn communicates with the CIP400 controller to form an integral system.

 As the controllers CIP400 and MLC400 demonstrate, our investments in new technology and product research reflect our commitment to continue producing innovative and precision-engineered obstruction lighting systems to help minimise operational costs and costs of ownership.
 Thanks to a number of key advantages, we’ve made the choice of Orga’s control panels for managing and controlling your aeronautical obstruction lighting systems an easy one.
 The compact-sized CIP400, for example, offers full system operation management, advanced control facilities, straightforward installation, easy connectivity to your own communication system, a manual control override facility and zero maintenance over its service life.
 Through a webserver interface, its Ethernet port enables communication between up to 90 Orga obstruction lights that the CIP400 can accommodate.